-The Always Pan Has a New Bestie That’s Just as Multifunctional: The Perfect Pot
+The Always Pan Has a Bestie That’s Just as Multifunctional: The Perfect Pot

 We’ve been waxing poetic about our love for Our Place’s Always Pan for some time now.
 If you haven’t had the pleasure of using one yet, the Always Pan is an all-in-one nonstick skillet that’s designed to replace a 16-piece cookware set.
 It strikes the optimal balance between elegance and utility with its chic appearance and myriad uses.
 And now, it has the ultimate partner in crime: the Perfect Pot.
 Read on to find out how we liked it after testing it at home (or um, to add one to your shopping cart as soon as humanly possible since it's $40 off during Our Place's Spring Sale.)

 What Is Our Place’s Perfect Pot?